julian-molina/Documentation/pages/suite/suite-layer-managers.md

 permalink: suite-layer-managers.html
 ---

-When you zoom into a <a data-toggle="tooltip" data-original-title="{{site.data.charting_space.time_machine}}">time machine</a> deep enough, one or more <a data-toggle="tooltip" data-original-title="{{site.data.charting_space.layer_manager}}">layer managers</a> pop up, usually on the top-left corner of the screen.
-A time machine may have more than one <a data-toggle="tooltip" data-original-title="{{site.data.charting_space.timeline_chart}}">timeline chart</a> embedded and each timeline chart features a layer manager.
+{% include /reuse/zoom-levels.md content="yes" extended="no" %}

-Layer managers are hidden by default, to avoid blocking the view of the data in the time machine.
-You may make them visible simply by pointing your mouse to the top-left or top-right corner of the screen, where they usually sit.
-If you stop using them, they will go back to being invisible in a matter of seconds.
+Layer managers are usually found on the top-left and top-right corners of the screen.
+A time machine may have more than one timeline chart embedded and each timeline chart features a layer manager.

-{% include image.html file='interface/layer-managers-00.gif' url='yes' max-width='100' caption='Find layer managers by pointing the mouse to the top-left or top-right corner of the screen.' %}
+Layer managers are hidden when the zoom is partially out, to avoid blocking the view of the data in the time machine.

 **1. To move a layer manager** to the opposite, top-right corner, left-click on the header and drag it away.
 Layer managers tend to self-arrange at either of these corners, so you may drop it somewhere next to its destination and let it find its place.